powerjg/learning_gem5/part3/MSI/directory.rst

 We'll see more details about ``DirectoryMemory`` below.

 Next, is the ``toMemLatency`` parameter.
-This will be used in the ``enqueue`` function when enqueing requests to model the directory latency.
+This will be used in the ``enqueue`` function when enqueuing requests to model the directory latency.
 We didn't use a parameter for this in the L1 cache, but it is simple to make the controller latency parameterized.
 This parameter defaults to 1 cycle.
 It is not required to set a default here.